 So why is cloud hosting gaining so quickly in popularity?
+What makes the cloud such a good mobile host for your app?
 There are ten reasons why businesses should take a serious look at cloud hosting for their enterprise mobile apps.

-1. Reduced Costs: By hosting their mobile app in the cloud, companies eliminate the need to buy—and then maintain—costly hardware.
+1. Reduced Costs: By hosting apps in the cloud, companies eliminate the need to buy—and then maintain—costly hardware.
 Savings are also realized through an increase in operational efficiency, since time previously spent on routine upgrades to that hardware can now be devoted to other tasks, such as developing new mobile apps or improving on the existing ones.

 2. Increased Efficiency: Speaking of efficiency, the removal of the necessity to upgrade isn’t the only time savings cloud hosting brings with it.
 With all the data flowing through enterprise mobile apps these days, the workload involved with using a physical server is immense.
 Cloud hosting eradicates the need to deal with any of it, by handing that task to an experienced, dedicated service provider.